localsite/localsite-delete/info/data/datacommons.md

 <!--
 Note: The dashboar.yaml file contains handlers for a build folder.
 How do we execute it?
 The .eslintignore file also omits build/

-Build the app (You can skip this step. npm start does the same and also launches a browser.)

-	npm run build

 -->

 Launch site.
 A browser will automatically launch at http://localhost:3000/